Digital humanities: Values and methods

 In keeping with the value of being open and accessible, many digital humanities projects and journals are open access and/or under Creative Commons licensing, showing the field's "commitment to open standards and open source."
 Open access is designed to enable anyone with an internet-enabled device and internet connection to view a website or read an article without having to pay, as well as share content with the appropriate permissions.

 Digital humanities scholars use computational methods either to answer existing research questions or to challenge existing theoretical paradigms, generating new questions and pioneering new approaches.
-One goal is to systematically integrate computer technology into the activities of humanities scholars, as is done in contemporary empirical social sciences.
+One goal is to integrate computer technology into the activities of humanities scholars systematically, as is done in contemporary empirical social sciences.
 Yet despite the significant trend in digital humanities towards networked and multimodal forms of knowledge, a substantial amount of digital humanities focuses on documents and text in ways that differentiate the field's work from digital research in media studies, information studies, communication studies, and sociology.
 Another goal of digital humanities is to create scholarship that transcends textual sources.
 This includes the integration of multimedia, metadata, and dynamic environments (see The Valley of the Shadow project at the University of Virginia, the Vectors Journal of Culture and Technology in a Dynamic Vernacular at University of Southern California, or Digital Pioneers projects at Harvard).
 A growing number of researchers in digital humanities are using computational methods for the analysis of large cultural data sets such as the Google Books corpus.
 Examples of such projects were highlighted by the Humanities High Performance Computing competition sponsored by the Office of Digital Humanities in 2008, and also by the Digging Into Data challenge organized in 2009 and 2011 by NEH in collaboration with NSF, and in partnership with JISC in the UK, and SSHRC in Canada.
 In addition to books, historical newspapers can also be analyzed with big data methods.
 The analysis of vast quantities of historical newspaper content has shown how periodic structures can be automatically discovered, and a similar analysis was performed on social media.
 As part of the big data revolution, gender bias, readability, content similarity, reader preferences, and even mood have been analyzed based on text mining methods over millions of documents and historical documents written in literary Chinese.

 Digital humanities is also involved in the creation of software, providing "environments and tools for producing, curating, and interacting with knowledge that is 'born digital' and lives in various digital contexts."
 In this context, the field is sometimes known as computational humanities.